Owens Lake Wildlife

 In spring and fall, tens of thousands of shorebirds, waterfowl, and other migratory bird species stop in the area to feed on various bird delicacies like alkali flies and brine shrimp.
 Thousands of western and least sandpipers stop here in spring before traveling north to breed on tundra in Alaska and Canada.
 Returning in fall, these small shorebirds often log over 5,000 miles during their annual trek!
 American avocets, snowy plovers, and black-necked stilts stay even longer, remaining to nest and raise their young.
 Northern shovelers and other waterfowl arrive in autumn, as they leave their breeding areas to the north.
 Some of the birds travel from as far away as Canada and South America.
 Among the species spotted in the area are the Peregrine Falcon, Horned Lark, Ruddy Duck, Snowy Plover, Western Sandpiper, California Gull, and many more.

-Although all bird species are recorded during the surveys, waterbirds such as shorebirds and waterfowl are of particular interest to stakeholders.
-Data from Big Day surveys helps guide wildlife habitat management decisions while water conservation efforts are implemented at Owens Lake, and while dust control requirements continue to be met.
+Data from these surveys helps guide wildlife habitat management decisions while water conservation efforts are implemented at Owens Lake, and while dust control requirements continue to be met.

 Owens Lake Bird Festival

 The Owens Lake Bird Festival celebrates the thousands of migratory birds that stop at Owens Lake.
 The annual festival offers public tours covering birding, botany, photography, geology, local history and more.
 For further information on the event we invite you to visit our partners at the Friends of the Inyo.